Divine Mercy Academy Athletics continue a long and distinguished tradition begun in the various Catholic grade schools of Greater Johnstown.

 - Kindergarten football focuses on learning fundamentals.
-Instruction is provided at mini-camps held once a week during the season.
+Instruction is provided at mini-camps held once a week on field during the season.

 - Our first and second grade students play against each other in an in‐house league at the Point Stadium in September and October.

 - Our third and fourth grade students play flag football intramural games or against teams of the same grade level from other schools as available.
 Flag Football games are played at the Point Stadium Saturdays in September and October.
 Flag football games begin on Saturday, September 9, 2018.

 - Students in Grades 5 thru 6 play Tackle Football against teams from other schools in the region in the Laurel Highlands Division.
 Teams compete at grade level, that is fifth grade teams play against other fifth grade teams, while sixth graders compete against other sixth grade teams.

 Sign up for Football Fall 2018:

 If your student is interested in playing football in the fall 2018 season, please click below to download the application.
 Please complete the form and return it to your school office.